tshepang/blog/content/2006 movie review.md

 prison depiction
 ================

-This ain\'t no standard category, but nothing in my history of film viewing beats what\'s shown in [The Butterfly Effect].
+This ain't no standard category, but nothing in my history of film viewing beats what's shown in [The Butterfly Effect].

 character design
 ================